jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Create a new repository for your extension (see, for example, the `GitHub instructions <https://help.github.com/articles/create-a-repo/>`__.
-This is an optional step but highly recommended if you want to share your extension.
+This is an optional step, but highly recommended if you want to share your extension.

 Create an extension project